Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 Key negotiation points

-• Pricing structure: Request multi-year discounts (15-25% typical), volume pricing for large organizations, and caps on renewal increases (5-7% maximum).
+• Pricing structure: Request multi-year discounts, volume pricing for large organizations, and a cap on renewal increases (5–7% is a reasonable ask).

-• Implementation support: Negotiate included implementation hours, dedicated specialist allocation, and extended onboarding period.
+• Implementation support: Negotiate included implementation hours, dedicated specialist allocation, and an extended onboarding period.

-• Training inclusion: Secure comprehensive training packages for administrators and facilitators.
+• Training inclusion: Secure training packages for administrators and facilitators.

-• Custom development: Define scope and pricing for any required customizations.
+• Custom development: Define scope and pricing for any required customizations up front.

 Critical contract clauses